Booligoosh/codetheweb.blog/_posts/2017-12-07-fullscreen-image-hero.md

 ## Button styling

 First of all, we need to give the button a `display` type of `block` (`<a>` elements are `inline` by default) so that it will behave like other elements.
-We also need to give it a `width`, otherwise it will take up the full width of the scren.
+We also need to give it a `width` - otherwise, it will take up the full width of the screen.
 To help visualize what's going on, let's also add a border:
 ```CSS
 .hero .btn {
     /* Positioning and sizing */